rems-project/lem/doc/own_lem_files.md

 ## Assertions / Lemmata / Theorems
 Lem allows the user to write assertions, lemmata and theorems.
-These are named boolean expressions, which the user assumes to be true.
+These are named boolean expressions, which the user desires to be true.
 For the append function on lists, one could for example write:

     assert append_test_1: [(2:nat); 3] ++ [4;5] = [2;3;4;5]
     lemma append_spec: (forall l. [] ++ l = l) && (forall x xs ys. (x :: xs) ++ ys = x :: (xs ++ ys))